MikeSiekkinen/BambuLabOBSOverlay/README.md

 Utility script to poll your printers MQTT and write telemtry to text files that can be consumed by OBS

 # Requirements
-- BambuLab printer with OBS configured to livestream (https://wiki.bambulab.com/en/software/bambu-studio/virtual-camera)
+- BambuLab printer with OBS configured to livestream (https://wiki.bambulab.com/en/software/bambu-studio/virtual-camera).
+This has only been tested on the X1 Carbon
 - Python3 execution environment on same machine OBS is running

 # Configuration